Sarasota County, Florida: Museums and libraries

 Sarasota County residents may obtain library cards for free and valid library cards may be used to check out materials at all ten Sarasota County libraries.
 Manatee and Charlotte County residents, as well as library users from any of the Tampa Bay Library Consortium libraries may register as reciprocal borrowers and check out materials in Sarasota County.
 Non-resident cards are available for purchase and offer the same privileges as resident cards.

 The library system provides a variety of services which include adult, teen and children's materials.
-Computers for public use are available at all nine Sarasota County Libraries and free wireless access in the libraries is provided by the Sarasota County Government.
-The library system has licensing to the Cloud Library, OverDrive, Inc. and Freegal Music.
+Computers for public use are available at all ten Sarasota County Libraries and free wireless access in the libraries is provided by the Sarasota County Government.
+The library system has licensing to CloudLibrary, Hoopla and Freegal Music.
+On April 27, 2022, Sarasota County Libraries migrated all digital content to from Overdrive to CloudLibrary to provide a fuller, more streamlined digital collection and discontinued using Overdrive.
 Ask a Librarian, the on-line Florida librarian reference system is available through the Sarasota County Public Library System.

 Sarasota County residents have access to the Pinellas Talking Book Library as well as a Books-by-Mail service.
 The Selby Public Library has been a selective depository in the Federal Depository Library Program and receives almost 50% of the government publications distributed through the program.
 Additionally, the Sarasota County Library System is an organization member of the Florida Library Association.